cloudmeshdev/livewire-slideover/README.md

 </html>
 ```
 This will ensure that the modal element will always be on top of the slideover one.

+Warning:
-Because of this joined usage the aformentioned capabilities of a slideover of closing on escape and on clickaway are disabled at the moment (they would have collide with the modal behavior). </br>
+Closing on escape and on clickaway will collide with the modal behavior. </br>
 E.g. If a modal is opened on top of a slideover, by pressing `escape` both will be closed. </br>
-A future solution will be investigated.

 ## Configuration
 You can (partially) customize the Slideover via the `livewire-ui-slideover.php` config file. </br>